Updated March 2019

 Denver is the gateway to all the amazing hiking and skiing that the Colorado Rockies offer.
-But before you head to the state’s great outdoors, make sure to take a few days to explore the city, too.
+But before you head to the state’s great outdoors, take a few days to explore the city, too.
 The Mile High City has a lot of fun things to do with kids.

 Try a Museum

 1. The Denver Art Museum encourages families to visit with enrichment activities for kids 10 and under.

 Look for Gallery Games in specific rooms, such as an animal scavenger hunt or scented sensory boards that encourage you to notice details in the art.
 There’s also a drop-in room with art projects tied to exhibits.

 Tip: The art museum offers free admission on the first Saturday of each month.

 2. The remodeled History Colorado Center has a local focus and lots of the hands-on stuff kids crave.